mljlynch/image-resize-github-action/README.md

 ## Setup

-This GitHub Action is already set up in our repository's workflow (`.github/workflows/resize-images.yml`):
+Add this GitHub Action to your repository's workflow:

 ```yaml
 name: Adjust Image Widths